 Could adding something to our diet really help prevent cavities- and actually heal them?
-Fat soluble vitamins are a specific class of vitamin that have been linked to helping re-mineralize cavities and protect your teeth.
+Fat-soluble vitamins are a specific class of vitamin that have been linked to helping to heal cavities, protect and remineralize teeth.
 Which vitamins are considered fat soluble?
 How can they contribute to your health?
 What foods do you need to eat to absorb these essential vitamins into your body?
 Let’s explore these topics and discuss how fat soluble vitamins can help with dental health specifically.

 Benefits of Fat Soluble Vitamins

-All vitamins are important for sustaining life, health and wellness, but fat soluble vitamins may be particularly important for dental health.
-According to Ramiel Nagel, author of Cure Tooth Decay, fat soluble vitamins can be essential for reversing tooth decay and healing cavities.
+All vitamins are important for sustaining life, health and wellness, but vitamins soluble in fat may be particularly important for dental health.
+According to Ramiel Nagel, author of Cure Tooth Decay, these vitamins can be essential for reversing tooth decay and healing cavities.
 If your dental health is important to you, you’ll pay attention to the information in the following paragraphs about where to get these important vitamins in your diet.
 You can also learn more by looking at the work of Weston Price, who first discovered the efficacy of vitamins in solving tooth decay issues.